rboylson/workout-generator/README.md

 Live link: https://randomizer-workout.herokuapp.com/

-Note: Heroku app, may take a moment for the app load.
+Note that this is Heroku app and may take a moment to load.

-### About
+## About

-A react CRUD app that generates a random workout based on parameters you input.
+I've always found it hard to decide what exercises to do during a workout, so I created an app that generates a random workout based on parameters you input.

-You can also add, modify, or delete workouts from your list.

-Arm day?
-Generate a random list of exercises and/or stretches targeting your arms.
+Core day?
+Generate a random list of exercises and/or stretches targeting your core.

-Note: Heroku app, may take a moment for the app load.
+You can add, update, or delete workouts in the Settings area.

 ## Setup

 Install json-server: `npm install -g json-server`

+Run `npm i`

-First run: `json-server --watch workouts.json`
+Then `json-server --watch workouts.json`

 Then, in a separate terminal run: `npm start`